TICKETS ARE AVAILABLE

 Designated Drivers: We love you!
 Water is complementary as you enjoy the festival.

-Bier, cider and wine are $6-$8 each and food items generally sell from between $4 - $12.
+Bier, cider, wine and our signature cocktails start at $7 and up.
+Food items generally sell from between $4 - $16.
 Close your eyes and you can almost smell the enticing aroma of sizzling bratwurst.
 Mmmm.

 Do I need to bring ID?
 What ID is accepted?